CMb 2006-02

 The intranet manager should not be:

-- writing HTML or publishing web pages
+- publishing web pages

 - reviewing or rewriting content